rapersonal/creativeflow/README.md

 </div>

-# Text-To-Video
+# Text To Animation
-## Text To Video model using Diffusers 🧨
+## Text To Animation using Diffusers 🧨
 ### Requirements & Installation

 ```bash